 Based on, e.g., the speed and pattern of the way you move your fingers across the keyboard or trackpad (keystroke dynamics), it is possible to determine if there are any anomalies with previously-stored typing or motion behaviours.
 Should anomalies be detected, additional verification measures can be initiated.

 There are a number of other biometric procedures used for a variety of purposes: identification, verification, and authentication.
 However, it’s important to note that not all data is suitable for biometrics.
 The data selected for use in biometric procedures is based on five important properties.

 Uniqueness:The data being collected is different for as many people as possible.

 Measurability:The data being collected can be easily acquired and measured.

-Consistency:The data being collected does not significantly change over time or in specific situations/under certain circumstances.
+Consistency:The collected data does not significantly change over time or in specific situations/under certain circumstances.

 Circumvention:The data being collected can not be easily falsified or manipulated.